Kayak the Galapagos Islands

 The Galapagos Kayak trip visits fewer islands and there is more time spent kayaking than on the other trip.
 This is a tour crafted for those looking for the most paddling and camping available.
 Both are superb journeys offered by no other company and we invite you to call our office to help you decide which trip would be best for you.
 You see roughly the same number of species of animals on either trip.

-On the Galapagos by Kayak trip there is from one to four hours of kayaking every day but one.
+On the Galapagos by Kayak trip there is kayaking included in five out of nine days.
 We operate under permits from the Galapagos National Park Service and the rules do sometimes change with little notice.

 Whenever your schedule allows!
 Because it’s on the equator, air temperatures don’t change a lot.
 However water temperature does fluctuate as much as ten degrees during the year.
 The cooler Humboldt Current comes up from Antarctica from May to September/October and the sea is cooler and tends to be rougher at this time of year.
 Cooler water temperatures mean you generally see more sea life because there is more food for the animals that depend on the planktons and other sea nourishment.
 From November to April, the cooler Panama Current flows from the north and brings warmer water.
 The sea tends to be calmer at this time of year.
 If you’re going on our land-based tour then rough water is less of a concern.
 If you’re doing a cruise, and you are prone to seasickness, you might want to consider coming in the November to April time frame.
 Check out further recommendations on when to go here.